raynor84/contao-spambot/README.md

   * Depending on which / how many provider you want to use latency time for displaying pages are extended.
 If you include module e.g. only on registration page and/or on contact page all other pages will be displayed faster.
   * If you use a Internet site with multi-language support you may define multiple Frontend modules with a a language specific redirection page.
   * With this plugin you may lock specific pages from being displayed (in your intranet) using the **BlackList** or allow only specific visitors to see these pages using **WhiteList**.
 * You may use **SpamBot-Mail** in any form of your choice.
-Please don't forget to include modul at top of your page.
+Please don't forget to include modul at top of your page and in your Forms to configure the Inputfield E-Mail with the Configuration check for E-Mails.

 **Testing**